CSCfi/csc-user-guide/docs/apps/raxml.md

 For versions 8.2.12 and newer there is also a hybrid MPI/threaded version (**raxmlHPC-HYBRID**)

 For versions 8.2.12 and newer there are also AVX optimized binaries available (**raxmlHPC-AVX**, **raxmlHPC-PTHREADS-AVX**, **raxmlHPC-MPI-AVX**, **raxmlHPC-HYBRID-AVX**) These can run faster that non-optimized versions, but can cause problems on some datasets.
-Try the non-optimized versions in case of problems.
+Try the non-optimized versions, in case of problems.

-For details, please refer to chapter "When to use which Version?" in the RAxML manual.
+For details, please refer to chapter "When to use which Version?" in the [RAxML manual](https://cme.h-its.org/exelixis/resource/download/NewManual.pdf).

 **Example batch job script for the PThreads version for Puhti**
 ```text